Ashby-de-la-Zouch: Recreation

 Ashby United Community Football Club is a community club for juniors and seniors of all ages.
 They play across multiple divisions across all of their Junior and Senior teams and are seen as leading the way in community inclusion when it comes to football and sports in the town.

 Willesley Park Golf Course is set in rolling countryside, partly in parkland and partly on heathland, covering 230 acres of gentle undulating countryside.
 The course was opened for play in April 1921.
 The first hole is played along an avenue of lime trees which once flanked the old coach road from the old Norman castle in the town to the now demolished Willesley Hall.

 Ashby Hastings Cricket Club was founded before 1831.
 Its ground, the Bath Grounds in the centre of Ashby, hosts Leicestershire CCC 2nd XI matches each year.
 The club runs three Saturday League sides, all of which play in the Everard's Leicestershire County Cricket League.
-The 1st XI play in the Premier Division, the highest level of club cricket available in Leicestershire, the 2nd XI play in Division 4 and the 3rd XI play in Division 8.
-The club also run a Midweek XI who play in the Premier Division of the Loughborough Cricket Association League and a Sunday XI who play friendly cricket.
-The club's Junior Section includes sides at Under 15, Under 13, Under 11 and Under 10 age groups.
-A second club, Ashby Town Cricket Club was formed in 1945.
+The 1st XI play in the Premier Division, the highest level of club cricket available in Leicestershire, the 2nd XI play in Division 4, and the 3rd XI play in Division 8.
+The club also runs a Midweek XI who play in the Premier Division of the Loughborough Cricket Association League, and a Sunday XI, who play friendly cricket.
+The club's Junior Section includes sides at Under 15, Under 13, Under 11, and Under 10 age groups.
+A second club, Ashby Town Cricket Club, was formed in 1945.

 Ashby RFC has its grounds in Nottingham Road.
 It plays in the League Midland 3 East (North).
 It also has mini and junior sections for girls and boys from age four, as well as seniors and seconds side and an O2 Touch team for players of all ages and both genders.